vs-ude/fyr-www/content/language/10_datatypes.md

 ## Or-Type and Symbols

+{{% notice note %}}
+Or-types and symbols have been supported by the first version of Fyr.
+The new compiler does not support it yet.
+{{% /notice %}}

 An Or-Type is a union of types with a discriminator.
 A value of an Or-Type must match one of these types and the discriminator stores which type that is.